1964 United States Senate election in Nevada

 The 1964 United States Senate election in Nevada was held on November 3, 1964.
 Incumbent Democratic U.S. Senator Howard Cannon won re-election to a second term by a slim margin of only 48 votes.
+Cannon defeated Paul Laxalt by a very narrow margin despite Lyndon Baines Johnson winning the state over Barry Goldwater in a landslide in the concurrent presidential election in Nevada.

-As of 2021, this remains the closest Senate race in US history since the passing of the 17th amendment in which the winner was seated as Senator.
+To date, this remains the closest Senate race in US history since the passing of the 17th amendment in which the winner was seated as Senator.